Efficient Large Language Models: A Survey: Model-Centric Methods

 \textbf{Recurrent Structure.} LLMs' ability to manage long sequences can also be enhanced through recurrence structure.
-For example, Transformer-XL~\cite{dai2019transformer} presents a segment-level recurrence mechanism and utilizes enhanced relative positional encoding to capture long-term dependencies and address the long-context fragmentation issue.
-Memformer~\cite{wu2020memformer} leverages an external dynamic memory for encoding and retrieving past information, achieving linear time and constant memory space complexity for long sequences.
-It also proposes Memory Replay Back-Propagation (MRBP) to facilitate long-range back-propagation through time with significantly lower memory requirements. $\infty$-former~\cite{martins2021infty} presents a Transformer model augmented with unbounded long-term memory (LTM), employing a continuous space attention framework to balance the quantity of information units accommodated in memory against the granularity of their representations.
-Recurrent Memory Transformer (RMT)~\cite{bulatov2022recurrent} uses a recurrence mechanism to retain information from the past segment level by incorporating special memory tokens into the input or output sequence, demonstrating superior performance compared to Transformer-XL in long context modeling.
-Block-Recurrent Transformers~\cite{hutchins2022block} utilize self-attention and cross-attention to execute a recurrent function across a broad set of state vectors and tokens so as to model long sequences through parallel computation.
-Lastly, Retentive Network~\cite{sun2307retentive} introduces a multi-scale retention mechanism as an alternative to multi-head attention.
-By encompassing parallel and chunk-wise recurrent representations, it results in effective scaling, allows for parallel training, and achieves training parallelization and constant inference cost, while offering linear long-sequence memory complexity compared to other Transformer models.
+For example, Transformer-XL~\citep{dai2019transformer} presents a segment-level recurrence mechanism and utilizes enhanced relative positional encoding to capture long-term dependencies and address the long-context fragmentation issue.
+Memformer~\citep{wu2020memformer} leverages an external dynamic memory for encoding and retrieving past information, achieving linear time and constant memory space complexity for long sequences.
+It also proposes Memory Replay Back-Propagation (MRBP) to facilitate long-range back-propagation through time with significantly lower memory requirements, achieving better results than Transformer-XL on language modeling and image generation benchmarks. $\infty$-former~\citep{martins2021infty} presents a Transformer model augmented with unbounded long-term memory (LTM).
+It employs a continuous space attention framework to balance the quantity of information units accommodated in memory against the granularity of their representations, showing better results than Transformer-XL on long text sorting and modeling.
+Recurrent Memory Transformer (RMT)~\citep{bulatov2022recurrent} uses a recurrence mechanism to retain information from the past segment level by incorporating special memory tokens into the input or output sequence, and demonstrates superior performance compared to Transformer-XL in long context modeling.
+Block-Recurrent Transformer (BRT)~\citep{hutchins2022block} utilizes self-attention and cross-attention to execute a recurrent function across a broad set of state vectors and tokens so as to model long sequences through parallel computation.
+Lastly, Retentive Network~\citep{sun2307retentive} introduces a multi-scale retention mechanism as an alternative to multi-head attention.
+By leveraging parallel and chunk-wise recurrent representations, it enables effective scaling, achieves training parallelization and constant inference cost, and offers linear long-sequence memory complexity compared to other Transformer models.